powerfans/PortingSW2POWER/README.md

 Compiling method    | porting strategy
 --------------------|--------------------
-Compiled language   |Requires source code to compile into machine code for POWER processor.Dependent Components：Obtain the source code for POWER and recompile it into components or replace it with similar components which support POWER architecture.
+Compiled language   |Requires source code to compile into machine code for POWER processor.
+Dependent Components：Obtain the source code for POWER and recompile it into components or replace it with similar components which support POWER architecture.
 Interpreted language|Replace the interpreter for POWER architecture.
-For example,  JDK or Python parser.Dependent Components：Obtain the source code for POWER and recompile it into components or replace it with similar components which support POWER architecture.
+For example,  JDK or Python parser.
+Dependent Components：Obtain the source code for POWER and recompile it into components or replace it with similar components which support POWER architecture.

 ##### 2.2.2.3 Closed source software